SimonBrandner/oblichey/README.md

 # Gday

-A Linux face authenitcation software built in Rust.
+A Linux face authentication software built in Rust.